TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_actions.md

 ## 🕓 Prepare

 When a character takes some downtime and makes a test of any attribute with a goal to **prepare for a situation**, stack a flashback die.
-Then, for every **20** in the total you rolledl, you may stack another flashback die.
+Then, for every **20** in the total you rolled, you may stack another flashback die.

 The dice you stack depends on what level you are: